SzubaKrzysztof/My-way-to-learn-progrming/README.md

-# path-of-learn
+# Path of young padawan
-all my history of learning coding
+All my history of learning coding

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.

 ## Computer Science Basics